os-checker/slides/slides/safety-tags/pages/4-work.md

 <div class="text-xl">

-* Facilitate alignment between the design and devlopment team in Asterinas.
+* Facilitate alignment on tag design with the devlopment team in Asterinas.
 * Polish the tags in Rust for Linux.
 (It's not pure Rust code!)
 * Integrate with RAPx on [safety property verification](https://artisan-lab.github.io/RAPx-Book/6.4-unsafe.html).